USS Munsee: World War II

 After shakedown and brief duty from west coast ports, Munsee conducted towing operations between Hawaii and Midway and the Marshall Islands.
 As ATF-107, redesignated 15 May 1944, she proceeded, in August, to the Solomon Islands to prepare for the invasion of the Palaus.
 She arrived off Peleliu, 17 September, and screened transports during the landings.
 She then joined in the occupation of Ulithi, 23 September, and patrolled Naval Base Kossol Roads.
-When Canberra (CA-70) was damaged by air attack off Formosa, 13 October, Munsee sailed to take her in tow.
+When Canberra (CA-70) was damaged by an air attack off Formosa, 13 October, Munsee sailed to take her in tow.
 Rendezvousing 8 days later Munsee took over the tow from USS Wichita and put a salvage crew aboard Canberra.
 In the process of temporary repairs and pumping out flooded compartments Munsee's salvage officer, Ensign P.S.
 Criblet, died while diving in the cruiser's engine room.
 Pawnee (ATF-74) gave similar aid to Houston (CL-81), struck the day after Canberra.
 Still in range of land-based aircraft, the two cruisers drew heavy attacks, which Munsee and Pawnee helped to fight off as they towed the cruisers to safer waters.
 Relieved 21 October, she returned to the Palaus for salvage duties.